 Management Response: In Fiscal Year 2016, the County engaged Baker Tilly in agreed upon procedures to aid in the development of processes and procedures that will mitigate the risks related to the maintenance of bank accounts outside the County's centralized procedures and financial accounting software system.
 Baker Tilly focused on the five Offices responsible for the largest volume of activity not operated through the County's centralized processes: the Office of the Circuit Clerk, the Office of the County Clerk, the Court Services Office, the Sheriff's Office and the Treasurer's Office.
 Baker Tilly determined that each of these Offices had implemented proper controls over transaction processing involving these off-book accounts.
 In addition, each of these Offices agreed to provide to the Finance Department on a monthly basis reconciled book balances and a summary of activity (limited to total increases and total decreases), with the understanding that the information provided is to be used for repository purposes only.

-The Finance Department will send out monthly reminders to each Office to provide the monthly reconciliations and account activity as had been agreed.
-The Finance Department will also maintain a tracking log in order to assess the continued performance of the agreed-upon-procedures.
-To the extent Funds already exist in the General Ledger for the off-book accounts, the summarized activity will be posted to the General Ledger.
-Appropriate Funds will be created for the offbook accounts that are currently not associated with an existing Fund in the General Ledger according to the new GASB standards regarding fiduciary accounting.
-The Finance Department will work with all remaining Offices administering off-book accounts to develop similar sets of monthly procedures.
+The Finance Department has developed and is in the process of refining a system of sending out monthly reminders to each Office to provide the monthly reconciliations and account activity as had been agreed.
+The Finance Department is maintaining a tracking log in order to assess the continued performance of the agreed-upon-procedures.
+Appropriate Funds have now been created for all of the off-book accounts that previously had not been associated with an existing Fund in the General Ledger.
+The Finance Department will continue to work on collecting and reviewing the bank account and bank reconciliation information, and on preparing the necessary journal entries to record the transactions as frequently and timely as possible.